brooks-code/mistigri/README.md

 > [!WARNING]
 > The [Cambridge Analytica](https://en.wikipedia.org/wiki/Cambridge_Analytica) (2014-2018) scandal about behavioral-targeting applied to political campaigns.
 The firm’s opaque use of microtargeted psychographic data to influence voters produced emergent shifts in political behavior without user's awareness highlighting ethical concerns about steering populations via shady informational manipulations.
 A good [documentary](https://en.wikipedia.org/wiki/The_Great_Hack) about it and [a movie](https://en.wikipedia.org/wiki/Brexit:_The_Uncivil_War) based on these events.

-#### Intuitions I'd like to give a chance (tips are welcome, guide me! :)
+#### super curious to try these intuitions, drop your tips and be my guide! :)

 *Metaphors* ft. [pareidolia](https://en.wikipedia.org/wiki/Pareidolia).

 1) The *12th man* in action.

 ![banner image](img/mouton_noir.gif "Simulation showing agents with interesting domino effect.")
-<br>**The a-homophilic factor.** *A lonesome orange steppenwolf wandering into unchartered territory initiates a new dynamic among the oppposites.
+<br>**The a-homophilic factor.** *A lone steppenwolf wandering into unchartered territory initiates a new dynamic among the oppposites.
 This domino kinda fascinates me.*

 1) Homophilic agents